Menu

 Emily Kessler

-New York — Stud / UEVR Line
+(New York — Stud / UEVR Line)

 Emily Kessler (she/her) is a choreographer and dance-based artist living in Brooklyn, NY.
 She has been obsessed with the community and freedom that queer line dancing has given her since a friend brought her to dance in a small room behind a Ukrainian restaurant in early 2023.
-She regularly taught line for Stud Country and now for SCUFF, and has guest taught for UEVR Line, Buck Wild, 90mil, Honky Tonkin’ in Queens, Sundance Reno Round-Up, and the Emerald City Hoedown among others.
-Emily is a co-founder of New York City Round-Up, a queer country-western hoedown in beautiful Astoria, Queens.
+She regularly taught line for Stud Country and now for SCUFF, and has guest taught for UEVR Line, Buck Wild, 90mil, Honky Tonkin' in Queens, Sundance Reno Round-Up, and the Emerald City Hoedown, among others.
+Emily is a co-founder of New York City Round-Up, queer country western hoedown in beautiful Astoria, Queens.
 She choreographs lines under Live Laugh Line Dance with Mackenzie Katz, and they run a class together called Barn Burner.

 Classes: Buckaroo (line dance) and Starstruck (line dance)